igorek17000/Ender-2-Pro-BTT-V3/README-FIRST.md

 You will need to 3D Print a control box for the TFT35 Touch Screen.

 Open the Ender-2-Pro-BTT.pdf file, and it will have all the links and descriptions needed to aquire materials needed.

+The .stl files for 3D printing are located in the "3D Printing Files".zip